 Prospect Rankings: Schedule & Tool Grades Guide

 The end of the 2018 MLB season marks the beginning of an active offseason for most fantasy leagues, and the beginning of rankings season.
 Already, owners likely are re-assessing their rosters, exploring potential trades, or preparing for prospect drafts.
 To help prepare fantasy owners for the hot stove, The Dynasty Guru will begin its rankings push early this year!
-Over the next two months, we will explore the top fantasy prospects by position.
-The extensive rankings push will culminate with our most extensive prospect rankings yet, the top 600 fantasy prospects!
+Over the next three months, we will explore the top fantasy prospects by position.
+The extensive rankings push will culminate with our most extensive prospect rankings yet, the top 500 fantasy prospects!

 |11/5/18||Top 600 Dynasty League Players, Fall Preview|